hadzhiyski/FileWarden/README.md

   --source           Required.
 Source directory

+  --prefix           (Group: rename-append) Prefix to append to file name

-  --suffix           Required.
-Suffix to append to file name
+  --suffix           (Group: rename-append) Suffix to append to file name

   -r, --recursive    (Default: false) When 'true' it will rename files only in top level directory, otherwise it will
                      rename all inner files

+  --backup           Backup directory path.
+Default location is %temp%

-  -b, --backup       (Default: false) When 'true' it will create backup directory with the original directory
+  --no-backup        (Default: false) When 'true' it will not create backup directory

   --no-cleanup       (Default: false) When 'true' it will not delete backup directory